jima80525/ctypes_example/clib1/ctypes.md

 results in this output:

     Calling C function which tries to modify Python string
-    Before: staring string
+    Before: starting string
-    After:  staring string
+    After:  starting string

-After some testing, I proved to myself that the original_string is not available in the C function at all when doing this.
+After some testing, I proved to myself that the original\_string is not available in the C function at all when doing this.
 The original string was unchanged, mainly because the C function modified some other memory, not the string.
 So, not only does the C function not do what you want, but it also